qmk/qmk_firmware/docs/feature_key_overrides.md

 # Key Overrides

-With key overrides you can define custom actions for arbitrary modifier + key combinations: If `modifiers w` + `key x` are pressed, replace these keys with `modifiers y` + `key z` in the keyboard report.
-At the core, key overrides give you the power of layers without having to use dedicated layer keys, allowing you to use modifier keys instead (and combinations thereof).
+Key overrides allow you to override modifier-key combinations to send a different modifier-key combination or perform completely custom actions.
+The behavior is like this: If `modifiers w` + `key x` are pressed, replace these keys with `modifiers y` + `key z` in the keyboard report.
+You can use key overrides in a similar way to layer keys to activate custom keycodes, with a number of benefits: You completely keep the original use of the modifier keys, while being able to save space by removing layer keys from your keyboard.
+You can also easily configure _combinations of modifiers_ to trigger different actions than individual modifiers, and much more.
+The possibilities are quite vast and this documentation contains a few examples for inspiration throughout.

-For example, you may configure a key override to send the `delete` key when `shift` + `backspace` are pressed together, or that your volume keys become screen brightness keys when holding `ctrl`.
-The possibilities are quite vast and this documentation contains a few examples for inspiration.
+For example, you may configure a key override to send `brightness up/down` when holding down `ctrl` and pressing `volume up/down`.
+You could also configure that pressing `shift` + `backspace` sends `delete`.

+Another example use-case of key overrides is to change common keyboard shortcuts (e.g. `ctrl`+`y`) to send a different key combination (e.g. `ctrl`+`shift`+`z`).

 ## Setup

 To enable this feature, you need to add `KEY_OVERRIDE_ENABLE = yes` to your `rules.mk`.

-Then, in your `keymap.c` file, you'll need to define the array `key_overrides`, which defines all available overrides.
+Then, in your `keymap.c` file, you'll need to define the array `key_overrides`, which defines all key overrides to be used.
 Each override is a value of type `key_override_t`.
-The array `key_overrides` is `NULL`-terminated and contains pointers to `key_override_t` values.
+The array `key_overrides` is `NULL`-terminated and contains pointers to `key_override_t` values (`const key_override_t **`).

 ## Creating Key Overrides

-The `key_override_t` struct has many options that allow you to precicely tune your overrides.
+The `key_override_t` struct has many options that allow you to precisely tune your overrides.
 The full reference is shown below.
-However, `key_override_t` is quite complex, and to make things simpler, it is suggested to use one of the following three simplified initializers to create key overrides:
+Instead of manually creating a `key_override_t` value, it is recommended to use these dedicated initializers:

 #### `ko_make_basic(modifiers, key, replacement)`
-Sends `replacement` (can be a key-modifer combination), when `key` is pressed while `modifiers` are pressed down.
+Returns a `key_override_t`, which sends `replacement` (can be a key-modifer combination), when `key` and `modifiers` are all pressed down.

 #### `ko_make_with_layers(modifiers, key, replacement, layers)`
 Additionally takes a bitmask `layers` that defines on which layers the override is used.